Faculty

 Ali Bouge

 Ali Bouge is a teaching associate professor in the UW Department of Pharmacy and director of the BRAMS Practicum.
-She’s currently the executive director of regulatory affairs for Exegenesis Bio, where her work puts her at the forefront of new developments in regulatory affairs and clinical trials in the area of gene therapy.
-Bouge earned a Regulatory Affairs Certification, the leading credential for regulatory professionals in the health care sector, and has gained extensive experience in the field of biomedical regulatory affairs, particularly with investigational new drug applications and institutional review boards (IRBs).
-Bouge has worked for IRBs at Stanford University, the University of Michigan and the Quorum Review, and co-directed the clinical trials program in the Department of Pediatrics, Stem Cell and Gene Therapy at Stanford University.
-Bouge is a graduate of the UW BRAMS program.
+She most recently served as executive director of regulatory affairs for Exegenesis Bio, where her work put her at the forefront of new developments in regulatory affairs and clinical trials in the area of gene therapy.
+Bouge earned a Regulatory Affairs Certification (RAC) — the leading credential for regulatory professionals in the health care sector.
+She has extensive experience in the field of biomedical regulatory affairs, particularly with investigational new drug (IND) applications and institutional review boards (IRBs).
+She has worked for IRBs at Stanford University, the University of Michigan and the Quorum Review, and co-directed the clinical trials program in the Department of Pediatrics, Stem Cell and Gene Therapy at Stanford University.
+Bouge earned a master’s degree from the UW BRAMS program.

 David Hammond